TrustRouter/TrustRouter/README.md

 Configuration
 -------------
-On Mac OS X you can configure the a few options in the configuration file located at */Library/TrustRouter/config.py*.
+On Mac OS X you can configure the following options in the configuration file located at */Library/TrustRouter/config.py*.
 The other operating systems will use the default values.

 **MODE** - valid options are:
 *"mixedMode"* (default, process secured and unsecured RAs, but unsecured RAs cannot overwrite secured RAs),